Last Updated on 13 December 2024

 COVID-19 Vaccination

 The following data fields should be documented in GPs' case notes as part of good clinical practice for all patients enrolled to their practice.
-Submission of data fields marked with asterisks* is required for subsidy claims and Healthier SG payments.
+Submission of data fields marked with asterisks* is required for Healthier SG payments.

 Diagnosis